Yunanior/DMS1_blog-1/posts/first-blog-post.md

 About this task, I think is a good try but still have a lot of space to improve.
 First, I realised I’m too focused on the logic between the footages instead of describing something emotional.
 Second, about the editing technique, I think still need to try more and have more practice.
-So in the following task, I will more focus on the meaning editing gave to the footage not the own storyline of the footages.
+So in the following task, I will more focus on the meaning editing gave to the footage, not the own storyline of the footages.

 ## Week 02 Session 01